Finding Joy During Difficult Times

 Develop a daily gratitude practice.
 It doesn’t have to be a big ordeal; just think of one to three simple statements a day such as, “I am grateful I have a roof over my head,” “I am grateful for the sun that rises each morning that I feel on my skin,” or “I am grateful for the delicious strawberries I had today.”
 At the end of each day, write in a journal or say aloud the things you were grateful for, as simple as they may be.
 By doing this, even during the most difficult or distressing times, your gratitude practice will help bring your circumstances into perspective, indirectly create joy, and keep you grounded.

 Spend time in a vision practice.
 Close your eyes and focus on your very favorite place, person, mantra, prayer, or even vacation.
 Breathe into the moment and envision yourself in this space or situation.
 Consider the colors, tastes, textures, and conversations.
 Try to spend a dedicated five minutes soaking in the moment, slowing down your breathing and relaxing your body.
 Some people find that this practice is enhanced either by laying down with bolsters under the legs and a weighted blanket on top of the body or by sitting in a chair with a cushion behind the back and under the feet.
-Meditating regularly in this way can help remind you that aspects of the COVID-19 situation—such as isolation, sadness, and desperation—are temporary.
+Meditating regularly in this way can help remind you that aspects of whatever difficult situation you’re dealing with—such as isolation, sadness, or desperation—are temporary.
 You will once again have more positive experiences, and these short meditations may even help you create new ones.

 Find the “awe” moment every day.
 “Awe” is the concept of experiencing wonder and amazement.
 Awe frequently conjures up the idea of something “big” like snorkeling the Great Barrier Reef or seeing the Eiffel Tower in Paris.
 However, researchers are finding that if we take the time to notice small, pleasurable moments every day, we can reap the same benefits.
 Awe moments can be found in seeing the sun rise, for example, or watching ants march.
 We can also experience “awe” by reading beautiful poetry or hiking on a new path and seeing interesting rocks or flowers.
 Take the time to notice things around you that you may have taken for granted.
 By relishing them and their place in the world (and yours), you can derive more meaning from your life, feel more connected to the world at large, and experience more joy in the day to day.